How Are Realtor Commissions Calculated?

-If you sell or buy a home, you may owe the brokers involved a commission.
+If you sell or buy a home, how much does a involved REALTOR broker make on a sale as commission?
 That’s why understanding how commissions are calculated is important as it will help you figure out the estimated price of a property and know whether you’ll make a profitable transaction.
-So, how are realtor commissions calculated?.
+So, how are REALTOR commissions calculated?

 It’s essential to remember that commission is not an extra fee, it’s included in the cost of the transaction.
 In the above example, the buyer or seller would only receive $752,000 ($800,000-$48,000), as the other $48,000 would go toward paying the brokers involved their commission.

-What if the Commission Is Not Set at an Even Rate?
+What if the REALTOR Commission Is Not Set at an Even Rate?

-In some cases, the commission may not be set an even rate.
-For instance, a realtor may charge a 7% commission for the first $200,000 and 3% for the remaining amount.
-To calculate this uneven rate, break it into two equations and add the results together to get the total rate.
+In some cases, REALTOR commission may not be set an even rate.
+For instance, a REALTOR may charge a 7% commission for the first $200,000 and 3% for the remaining amount.
+To calculate this uneven rate, we have to break it into two equations and add the results together to get the total rate.

 Now add $14,000+$18,000 = $32,000 total commission.